-- BC20 In conjunction with extending the application of the Conceptual Framework to certain not-for-profit public sector entities, this Exposure Draft proposes removing the ability of these public sector entities to prepare special purpose financial statements that are prepared 'in accordance with Australian Accounting Standards'.
-In contrast to private sector entities, this reporting 'shift' will occur in advance of the finalisation of a Board project on reviewing its financial reporting framework for public sector entities.4 Should the Board's proposals in this Exposure Draft and ED 3XX be finalised as exposed, these not-for-profit public sector entities may instead need to prepare general purpose financial statements that comply with Tier 1: Australian Accounting Standards or Tier 2: Australian Accounting Standards Simplified Disclosures reporting requirements.5 - BC21 The Board exposed its preliminary view to extend the application of the Conceptual Framework to not-forprofit public sector entities as part of its current project in AASB Discussion Paper Development of Simplified Accounting Requirements (Tier 3 Not-For-Profit Private Sector Entities) and sought feedback from some public sector stakeholders through targeted outreach.
+- BC20 In conjunction with extending the application of the Conceptual Framework to certain NFP public sector entities, this Exposure Draft proposes removing the ability of these public sector entities to prepare special purpose financial statements prepared 'in accordance with Australian Accounting Standards'.
+In contrast to private sector entities, this reporting 'shift' will occur in advance of the finalisation of a Board project on reviewing its financial reporting framework for public sector entities.2 Should the Board's proposals in this Exposure Draft and ED 335 be finalised as exposed, these NFP public sector entities may instead need to prepare general purpose financial statements that comply with Tier 1: Australian Accounting Standards or Tier 2: Australian Accounting Standards Simplified Disclosures reporting requirements.3 - BC21 The Board exposed its preliminary view to extend the application of the Conceptual Framework to NFP public sector entities as part of its current project in AASB Discussion Paper Development of Simplified Accounting Requirements (Tier 3 Not-for-Profit Private Sector Entities) and sought feedback from some public sector stakeholders through targeted outreach.
 The Board did not receive any significant stakeholder objection in relation to the preliminary view, including feedback that would suggest that the costs of the proposal to public sector entities would exceed the benefits of doing so.
-Consequently, the Board decided to confirm its view to do so. - BC22 In forming its view, the Board: - (a) considered that the disadvantages of doing otherwise would outweigh any benefit of further delay of developing Standards under a single conceptual framework for Australian entities.
-The Board's view brings all not-for-profit entities (other than to the extent an exception applies) on to a consistent platform for developing accounting policies and interpreting Standards; - (b) noted that several stakeholders responding to the AASB Discussion Paper observed that bringing consistency between the for-profit and not-for-profit sector in the way it is determined who must
+Consequently, the Board decided to confirm its view to do so. - BC22 In forming its view, the Board: - (a) considered that the disadvantages of further delay to developing Standards under a single conceptual framework for all Australian entities would outweigh any resulting benefits.
+The Board's view would bring all NFP entities (other than to the extent an exception applies) onto a consistent platform for developing accounting policies and interpreting Standards; - (b) noted that several stakeholders responding to the AASB Discussion Paper observed that bringing consistency between the for-profit and NFP sectors in the way it is determined who must comply with accounting standards, and in terminology, would reduce complexity for NFP entities.
+While these comments were made in relation to NFP private sector entities, the comment appears similarly valid for the NFP public sector entity population; and

-3 The Conceptual Framework For General Purpose Financial Reporting By Public Sector Entities, issued 2014 and revised in December 2023.
+1 The Conceptual Framework For General Purpose Financial Reporting By Public Sector Entities, issued in 2014 and revised in 2023.

-4 The Board is undertaking a Public Sector Financial Reporting Framework project on a separate timeline.

-5 ED 3XX proposes limiting the availability of Tier 3: Australian Accounting Standards - Simplified Accounting to only not-forprofit private sector entities.
+The Board is undertaking a Public Sector Financial Reporting Framework project on a separate timeline.
+ED 335 proposes limiting the availability of Tier 3: Australian Accounting Standards - Simplified Accounting to NFP private sector entities only.